 We have highlighted the results selectively.
 First, the determinants of vulnerability and chronic poverty are broadly similar, reflecting the fact that the chronically poor in the past are likely to be also vulnerable to poverty in the future.
-The factors which are correlated to household vulnerability and chronic poverty include: (i) having a younger and less educated head; (ii) larger household size (where vulnerability will increase acceleratedly as the household size increases as suggested by a positive and significant coefficient estimate of the square of the household size) with a higher dependency ratio; (iii) being located in rural areas; and, (iv) lack of access to irrigation.
+The factors which are correlated to household vulnerability and chronic poverty include: (i) having a younger and less educated head; (ii) a higher dependency ratio; (iii) being located in rural areas; and (iv) lack of access to irrigation.
+A larger household with more members is to less likely to be vulnerable (as suggested by a negative and significant coefficient estimate for vulnerability) and is more likely to be chronically poor (positive and significant for "chronic poverty").
+This result appears to be consistent with negative and significant estimates for (i) (having) 'more members engaged in vulnerable employment' in the first column to show the determinants of "vulnerability", as well as for (ii) (having) "more members with non-permanent jobs" in the first column, whilst having more members in vulnerable employment prevented them from "moving up" from poverty to non-poverty.
+So these factors may serve as insurance for the household coping with risks, but may not help them escape from the poverty situations.
+To be able to escape from poverty, households may have to have more members with secure employment.

 Second, the factors which are only significantly associated with vulnerability, but not with chronic poverty, include lack of access to major transport infrastructure and lack of job security.
-Third, while lack of economic and social infrastructure is - rather surprisingly - associated with the higher probability of 'moving up'; having members in vulnerable employment prevented them from 'moving up' from poverty to non-poverty.
+Third, lack of economic and social infrastructure is - contrary to our expectations - associated with the higher probability of 'moving up'.
 On the other hand, even if households were not initially poor, they tended to slip down into poverty if they did not have access to transport infrastructure and/or irrigation facilities, or have more members in vulnerable employment.
-Finally, not surprisingly, better education, a smaller household size and a lower dependency ratio, living in urban areas, having access to better infrastructure and/or better education are main determinants of being 'never poor'.
+Finally, consistent with our expectations, better education, a smaller household size and a lower dependency ratio, living in urban areas, having access to better infrastructure and/or better education are main determinants of being 'never poor'.